Subchapter 5 vs. Traditional Ch 11 Bankruptcy

 E.J.
 Simonsen | Sep 8, 2022

 Also known as the Small Business Reorganization Act of 2019, Chapter 11, Subchapter 5 bankruptcy is a new process that was developed to help small businesses more successfully navigate through reorganization.
-While there's a lot to know about this new process, one of the questions our attorneys hear most often is, "What's the difference between Chapter 11 bankruptcy and this new Subchapter 5 option?"
+While there's a lot to know about this new process, one of the questions our attorneys hear most often is, "What's the difference between Chapter 11 bankruptcy and the new Subchapter 5 option?"

 In this article, we're going to break down: